ANNOUNCING PLENARY SPEAKERS FOR SMM2022

-This conference, SMM2021 plenary speakers include a world renowned oceanographer, NASA astronaut, distinguished college faculty and author, and conservation veterinarian.
-We are thrilled to share that the opening plenary speaker for SMM2021 will be Dr. Sylvia Earle.
+This conference, SMM2022 plenary speakers include a world renowned oceanographer, distinguished college faculty and author, conservation veterinarian and a microbiologist focused on conservation genetics.
+We are thrilled to share that the opening plenary speaker for SMM2022 will be Dr. Sylvia Earle.

 Dr. Sylvia Earle

 Dr. Sylvia Earle is the President and Chairman of Mission Blue, an Explorer in Residence at the National Geographic Society, Founder of Deep Ocean Exploration and Research Inc. (DOER), Chair of the Advisory Council for the Harte Research Institute and former Chief Scientist of NOAA.